tristanhoy/secdn/README.md

 		if (err) {
 			//handle err
 		} else {
-			//code to run when script is loaded
+			//code to run when content is loaded
 		}
 	}
 );